After all the negative news we receive every day – today we would like to focus on a positive aspect of the pandemic. Because yes, there are some!

 1) Concerted efforts towards climate action

 Concerted efforts can bring relief to the planet, at least in the short term.
-In the face of threat scenarios, it has now been proven that the global community can collectively reduce greenhouse gas emissions – if the will is there.
+In the face of threat scenarios, it has now been proven that the global community can collectively reduce greenhouse gas emissions – if and when they have the will.
 This realization is spurring a more optimistic underlying attitude toward long-term greenhouse gas reductions.

 2) Sensitivity among consumers

 Corona has made consumers sensitive.
 On the one hand, there's concern for themselves and their loved ones.
 With that comes a longing for deceleration and a more conscious, healthier lifestyle.
 On the other hand, lockdowns give us all more time for introspection and also to perceive the moods and attitudes of others.
 A possibly latent bad conscience about one's own consumption is transformed into a conscious reflection on sustainability.

 3) Improved family time